creecros/Creecros_Filter_Pack/README.md

 # :toilet: Creecros's Filter Pack

-## :zap: Make a request :speech_balloon: if you need new filters.
+## :zap: Make a request :raising_hand: if you need new filters.

 ## Task Subtask Assignee Filter